Paolo Gamba / flickr

 The Tongva Indians were the area's first known inhabitants.
 In 1769 the peaceful tribe greeted a party of Spanish explorers led by the first governor of California, Gaspar de Portola.
 Unfortunately, with the arrival of Mission San Gabriel two years later, Tongva culture fell into rapid decline.
 The mission was the first outpost of a new settlement, and on September 4, 1781 Portola's successor, Felipe de Neve, established El Pueblo de la Reina de Los Angeles (The Town of the Queen of the Angels).

 In the early 1800s a band of fur trappers led by Jedediah Smith arrived, signifying the first trickle of another flood: a deluge of Americanos intent on taming the Western frontier.
-Beset by its own problems, the Mexican government left California to fend for itself, and the United States, espousing a philosophy of Manifest Destiny or “take what you can get,” declared war on Mexico in 1846.
+Beset by its own problems, the Mexican government left California to fend for itself, and the United States, espousing a philosophy of Manifest Destiny, declared war on Mexico in 1846.

 Mexico ceded all land north of the Rio Grande in 1848, within days of carpenter James W. Marshall's momentous discovery of gold at Sutter's Mill near Sacramento.
 Two years later Los Angeles was incorporated as an American city and designated the county seat.
 The first federal census in 1850 tallied the town's population as 1,650.

 The abundance of gold, both in the earth and in terms of the climate, spurred the rapid development of Los Angeles.
-The railroad reached Los Angeles from San Francisco in 1876 and by the time the city celebrated its centennial five years later, the population numbered 15,000.
+The railroad reached Los Angeles from San Francisco in 1876 and within five years, the population numbered 15,000.

 The scenery and climate responsible for attracting the multitudes to Southern California in the late 19th- and early 20th centuries also lured the nascent motion picture industry from its East Coast moorings.

-The 1920s were an especially heady time: real estate was booming, with newcomers arriving at the rate of 350 a day and the city quickly surpassing San Francisco as the state's largest.
-By the end of World War II, the 'burbs boomed as never before, with an unprecedented demand for housing triggered by military personnel returning home, getting married and starting families.
+In the 1920s real estate was booming, with newcomers arriving at the rate of 350 a day and the city quickly surpassing San Francisco as the state's largest.
+By the end of World War II, the 'burbs boomed, with an unprecedented demand for housing triggered by military personnel returning home, getting married and starting families.
 By 1950 the city's population numbered 1.9 million.

 Dramatic radio, a hugely popular entertainment medium, migrated from Chicago to Los Angeles after the war.
 In the 1950s Hollywood beat out New York as the center of TV production as well.
 The recording industry also chose L.A. as a base for much of its activity, firmly cementing the city's status as the entertainment capital of the planet.